 When you come in for an IUD/IUS, you must not be at risk of pregnancy.
 This means:

-- Using a hormonal method of contraception (pill, patch, ring, injection or implant) until the day of your appointment, or
+Using a hormonal method of contraception (pill, patch, ring, injection or implant) until the day of your appointment, or

-- Abstaining from sex for at least 3 weeks before your appointment, or since the start of your last period
+Abstaining from sex for at least 3 weeks before your appointment, or since the start of your last period

 If you already have an IUD or IUS and wish to replace it, you must ensure you avoid any unprotected sex in the 7 days prior to your appointment.

-- You have a history of problems with your uterus or ovaries (eg fibroids)
+You have a history of problems with your uterus or ovaries (eg fibroids)

-- You have had a baby within the last 4 weeks
+You have had a baby within the last 6 months

-- You have recently had an abortion or miscarriage
+You have recently had an abortion or miscarriage

-- You have had a difficult or failed insertion of an IUD/IUS in the past
+You have had a difficult or failed insertion of an IUD/IUS in the past

-The clinics are staffed by both male and female clinicians—if you have a preference, please mention this when you call to book your appointment.
+The clinics are staffed by both male and female clinicians.
+If you have a preference, please mention this when you call to book your appointment.

 Having an IUD/IUS removed